Eastern Area Soccer League

 e.
 The league may complete a roster check at any time during the season

-k.
+g.
 All jerseys on the team must match.
+No Exceptions.

-l.
+h.
 All numbers on jerseys must match rosters and cannot be a temporary number.
+No Exceptions.

 b.
-On any possession – throw-in – Piggyback substitutions are allowed
+Possession – throw-in – Piggyback substitutions are allowed.

 f.
 For a player receiving a caution – yellow card – the opposing team may also substitute on a 1-for-1 basis.